DaddyCode/MyBaby/README.md

 Installation : -
 CocoaPods is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.
 To integrate Alamofire into your Xcode project using CocoaPods, specify it in your PodFile:

-pod 'MyBaby',  '~> 1.0.20'
+pod 'MyBaby',  '~> 1.0.21'

 How To Use : -
-Import MyBaby
+1. Import MyBaby
-MyBaby.(Alert,Animation,API,textField,Data-Time,Loader,etc).(just select function you want to implement).
+2. MyBaby.(Alert,Animation,API,textField,Data-Time,Loader,etc).(just select function you want to implement).

 for api responce call  : -  ApiResponceDelegateMB EXAMPLE : -
+1. Import MyBaby
-class ABC : UIViewController,ApiResponceDelegateMB{
+2. class ABC : UIViewController,ApiResponceDelegateMB{
 // class function
 }

 For location response call : - LocationDelegateMB EXAMPLE : -
+1. Import MyBaby
-class ABC : UIViewController,LocationDelegateMB{
+2. class ABC : UIViewController,LocationDelegateMB{
 // class function
 }